 Bits of Ports

 Notice how the bits of the port registers compose all of the individual pins:

 The fact that the Standard IO Registers are addressable by bit is a noteworthy feature of our Arduino.
 The typical method for addressing MMIO is through the use of a Read-Modify-Write strategy.
 Since port registers contain bits controlling several pins (typically 0 through 7), simply writing to the port without regard to the other bits would overwrite the status of the other pins too.
-A Read-Modify-Write strategy properly preserves the unaffected bits of register.
+A Read-Modify-Write strategy properly preserves the unaffected bits of the register.
 The Read-Write-Modify procedure is covered in our next tutorial which discusses bit manipulation.